-It astounds us how postnatal incontinence and leaking is often seen as a normal part of motherhood.
+It astounds us how incontinence after childbirth and leaking is often seen as a normal part of motherhood.
 We believe that it is time to put a stop to this archaic way of thinking.

 We’re making it our mission to tell women everywhere: